TUCRAIL/AdoPipelineOverview/README.md

 # Azure DevOps pipeline overview

+## For Azure DevOps Server users

+Currently, this widget is only compatible with Azure DevOps server 2022.2 due to api-version changes in the azure devops extension library.

+This issue will be fixed in all versions above or equal to 2.1.0.0 .
+However, until then, old and new installations of the widget are expected to not work on versions of Azure DevOps server at 2022.1 patch x and lower.

 ## How it works

 This widget allows you to display the various builds executed on a specific pipeline for one branch.